 Boundary Studio

-To enable observability with BAML, you’ll first need to sign up for a Boundary Studio account.
+To enable observability with BAML, sign up for a Boundary Studio account.

-Once you’ve signed up, you’ll be able to create a new project and get your API key.
+Once you’ve signed up, create a new project and get your API key.
+Then add the following environment variable before running your application:

 Tracing Custom Events

 BAML allows you to trace any function with the @trace decorator.
 This will make the function’s input and output show up in the Boundary dashboard.
-This works for any python function you define yourself.
-BAML LLM functions (or any other function declared in a .baml file) are already traced by default.
-Logs are only sent to the Dashboard if you setup your environment variables correctly.
+This works for any python or Typescript function you define.

 Example